Archie (dog): Biography

-Archie gained fame as Warhol's companion, and people recognized him on the street.
-As a result, he had a high modeling fee.
-Warhol was a self-proclaimed stage mother and took Archie to photoshoots.
-They were featured in various publications such the New York Daily News, the New York Post, the Associated Press, L'Uomo Vogue, and Esquire.
-He also appeared with him in a Pioneer Electronics advertisement in 1974.
+Archie gained fame as Warhol's companion and was frequently recognized on the street.
+His celebrity status enabled him to command a high modeling fee.
+He often accompanied Warhol to photoshoots, with Warhol describing himself as a self-proclaimed stage mother.
+The pair posed for renowned photographers including Jack Mitchell, Arnold Newman, Oliviero Toscani, and Milton H. Greene.
+They appeared in numerous publications, including the New York Daily News, the New York Post, the Associated Press, L'Uomo Vogue, and Esquire.
+Archie also appeared with Warhol in an advertisement for Pioneer Electronics.